trushmi/trushmi/README.md

 ## Hi there👋

 I'm Iryna (pronounced ee-RIN-ah), a software engineer with a background in the media industry and communications.
-I develop full-stack applications to help people and organizations reach their full potential, and I excel at delivering results and completing projects on time.
+I develop full-stack applications to help people and organizations reach their full potential through technology, and I excel at delivering results and completing projects on time.
 I always bring fresh ideas to the table and enjoy solving complex algorithmic challenges.
+Getting to know me better:

 ## What Matters to Me:
 * Results: I'm motivated by making a real difference.
 Whether it's through coding, communication, or teamwork, I aim to leave a positive impact on the projects I work on.